pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 The connection, setup and position updates can be initiated with as single function call of `startPositionStream()`.

-When the call was successful, you receveive position updates via `api.onPositionUpdate` callback.
+When the call was successful, you receveive continuous position updates via `didUpdatePosition` delegate method, you implemented before.

 ```swift
     // Start the TRACElet connection flow